rraallvv/spark-payments-dash-webpack/README.md

 # Spark Payments (Web and Mobile)
-Spark Payments is a mobile-friendly payment terminal app for web and mobile that merchants can use to accept Dash payments.
+Spark Payments is a mobile-friendly payment terminal app for web and mobile that merchants can use to accept Nimiq payments.

 ## Current Features

-* Enter sale amounts in your local currency (supports 94 currencies) and have them converted to an amount in Dash
+* Enter sale amounts in your local currency (supports 94 currencies) and have them converted to an amount in Nimiq
 * A QR code payment request is generated
 * Get an on-screen notification when the requested amount is received at your address (or partial)
 * Detects if transactions were sent with InstantSend (or not)